mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

     return Equippable ?
 Equippable->GetEquipmentAsset() : nullptr;
 }
 ```
 *This works nicely for return types that have a sentinel value like `nullptr`.
-If you want to know how to best handle other return types here, check out my post on [Improving Program Flow In UE5 C++ & Blueprint]({% post_url 2025-08-04-improving-program-flow %}).*
+If you want to know how to best handle other return types, check out my post on [Improving Program Flow In UE5 C++ & Blueprint]({% post_url 2025-08-04-improving-program-flow %}).*
 {: .caption}

-Usage of this interface becomes much simpler, safer and less "boilerplate-y".
+Usage of `IEquippable` becomes much simpler and safer.

 ```cpp
 if (const UEquipmentAsset* EquipmentAsset = IEquippable::GetEquipmentAsset(SomeObject))